MrPeanutButters/Splunk-SOC-Analyst-End-to-End-Log-Analysis-and-Threat-Hunting/README.md

-# 🔍 Splunk SOC Analyst Pack — End-to-End Log Analysis & Threat Hunting
+# 🔍End-to-End Log Analysis & Threat Hunting

 This repository demonstrates how a SOC analyst performs log analysis in Splunk.
 It is based on my homelab setup with **Splunk, Sysmon, Suricata, Zeek, and Nessus**, and mirrors workflows used in enterprise SOC environments.